Skip to content

 The bottom line

 Matcha is a bright green powder that is often mixed with hot water to form a tea.
 Because it has a sweet, non-bitter taste, matcha is also used as an additive in desserts and other foods.
-Matcha contains high amounts of L-theanine and other compounds that may have beneficial effects on inflammation, metabolism, and gut health.
+Matcha contains high amounts of L-theanine and other compounds that might have beneficial effects on inflammation, metabolism, and gut health.

 Prevention Tips